 Being a relatively inexpensive method, extracting with solvents is preferred by small scale producers of CBD and THC oils.
 During extraction, this method uses solvents like butane, ethanol, and alcohol derived from grains.
 This method has several disadvantages, the worst of which is the potential of an explosion.
 At the same time, the second is the leftover residue of these solvents.
-Scientists and doctors advise against using this method, as it can make the end product unsafe for medical use and make the existing medical condition much worse.
-When there are unsafe residues in CBD oil, it reduces healing powers and can even compromise patients’ health.
+Scientists and doctors advise against using this method, as it can make the end product unsafe for wellness use and make the existing wellness condition much worse.
+When there are unsafe residues in CBD oil, it reduces healing powers and can even compromise individuals’ health.

 Extraction of Cannabis Oil with Grain Alcohol

 This method yields therapeutic grade CBD oil of around two to four grams for each flower.
 With grain alcohol, there is minimal residue and impurities in the oil that should be consumed directly instead of vaping or smoking.

 Only high-grade CBD oil is used to manufacture e-liquid or vaping oil used in electronic cigarettes.
 The vaping liquids used in both disposable and non-disposable electronic cigarettes are made with CBD oil, alkaline e-liquids, vegetable glycerin, flavors, and nicotine.
 However, buyers of e-liquid refills should carefully review all ingredients to ensure that they do not contain synthetic ingredients like propylene glycol or formaldehyde.
 The CBD oil that is extracted from these methods is thick in consistency unlike e-liquids which is used in e-cigarettes for vaping.

 FDA Disclosure Statement: These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure or prevent any disease.